seenrobotics/vscout/docs/TREE_HYGIENE.md

 Please limit yourself to one "Revert" per commit message, otherwise we won't have any idea what is actually landing.
 Is it putting us back to where we were before?
 Is it adding new code?
 Is it a controversial new feature that actually caused a regression before but is now fixed (we hope)?
 Only use "Revert" if you are actually returning us to a known-good state.
 When you later revert the revert, just land the PR afresh with the original commit message, possibly updated with the information since collected (and ideally, including a link to the original PR and to the revert PR so that people can follow the breadcrumbs later).

-# Handling breaking changes
+## Handling breaking changes

 In general, we want to avoid making changes to vscout that force developers and users to change in order to upgrade to new versions of the software.
 Sometimes, however, doing this is necessary for the greater good.
 In those cases, to make a change that will require developers to change their code:
 Send a message to  the [Gitter channel](https://gitter.im/seenrobotics/vscout-cli) to socialize your proposed change.
 The purpose of this message is to see if you can get consensus around your change from the vscout developers with repository access.
 You are not telling people that the change will happen, you are asking them for permission.
 The message should include the following:
-- A subject line that clearly summarizes the proposed change and sounds like it matters (so that people can spot these e-mails among the noise).
+- A subject line that clearly summarizes the proposed change and sounds like it matters.
 Prefix the subject line with [Breaking Change].
 - A summary of each change you propose.
 - A brief justification for the change.
 - A link to the relevant issue, and any PRs you may have already posted relating to this change.